howsn1/ChatApp/chatapp/README.md

 # How to use
 -> First run the server ( it will run on the port 1234 ! )
 -> Run  Client.java

--> once You register , the ogin will pop up
+-> once You register , the Login will pop up

 -> the chatApp interface will pop up finally and you can now send the messages .

 Notes: